 There is plenty to do at K-Day!
 You'll find lots of food and snacks, music, inflatable games, and more.
 Best of all, more than 200 of Michigan Tech's Registered Student Organizations will have booths set up so you can learn more about them and learn how you can get involved.
 With well over 200 Student Organizations at Michigan Tech, there is something for everyone!

 While you're welcome to drive to K-Day yourself or carpool with friends, Student Activities does offer large buses that will be shuttling students back and forth.
 Our large buses are air conditioned and pick up from the Memorial Union Building (MUB) on-campus.
 They will drop you off inside the park so you can get right to the action.
 Buses depart about every 30 minutes and will return to the park until all students have been picked up.
-For students that drive themselves, there is a park entry fee and limited parking inside the park.
-However, parking just outside of the park is available at no cost.
+For students that drive themselves, there is no parking inside the park.
+However, parking just outside of the park is available, but limited.

 K-Day is sponsored by Fraternity & Sorority Life and Student Activities.